CatFortman/AZ204DevelopingSolutionsForMicrosoftAzure/README.md

 ## Labs

-Here is a list of the hands-on labs implemented in this repository that are provided by Microsoft for practical experience:
+Here is a list of the hands-on labs that are provided by Microsoft for practical experience:

 * Lab 01: Build a web application on Azure platform as a service offerings
 * Lab 02: Implement task processing logic by using Azure Functions